Want to know how to get started in an environmental career, or how to get an environmental job? Let me share my experience.

-A Masters isn’t necessary to get a job in the environmental sector unless you want to go into the world of academia, or want to specialise in a particular field.
+A Masters isn’t necessary to get a job in the environmental sector unless you want to go into the world of academia or want to specialise in a particular field.
 I did initially, so I went on to study for a Masters in Environmental Sustainability from the University of Edinburgh.

 After graduating, I worked in academic research, looking into the links between transport and climate change.
-However, after a while I realised that at the time it wasn’t quite the career path for me.
+However, after a while, I realised that at the time it wasn’t quite the career path for me.
 I don’t regret doing the course though – it has been useful in gaining other jobs.

 Masters are expensive, there are no two ways about it.
 I took a year out between finishing my Geography degree and starting my Masters.
 Here I worked three jobs to save up to pay for my Masters fees.
 I also worked part-time whilst I studied – a Saturday job in a shop.

 It was worth it.
 I really enjoyed the course, and I did land a good environmental job within months of graduating (said academic research job).
 Most of my classmates have gone on to great environmental jobs.
-Some are lecturers, one works for the United Nations in the climate change division, some have set up environmental consultancies, and most others have directly related environmental jobs, so it has been worthwhile.
+Some are lecturers, one works for the United Nations in the climate change division, some have set up environmental consultancies, and most others have directly related environmental jobs, so it has definitely been worthwhile.

 Alternative Routes to Get An Environmental Job

-Of course, university isn’t the only route in to getting an environmental job.
+Of course, university isn’t the only route to getting an environmental job.
 A lot of the environmental jobs I’ve seen advertised do say a degree is desirable but not essential.
 Therefore, if you can’t afford to go to university or don’t want to go to university, then all is not lost.
 There are lots of shorter-term college courses out there, and there are alternative routes to getting into the environmental sector too.